-March 4, 1857,-tf Clearfield, Pa.

-S O M E T H I N G N E W LEATHER AND HIDE STORE, West End of Spring Creek Bridge, Cheapside, Bettefonte, Penn'a The subscriber respectfully informs the public that he has just opened a Leather and Hide Store at his ter Kid, Tanners Oil.
-ALSO: Plastering hair ; Copper Rivets and Burrs ; Thread, Bristles and Wax, and all kinds of Tools, Lasts, &c., for Shoemakers.
-TO MACHINISTS.-For the convenience of Machimists of all kinds he will keep on hand a good supply of Patent Riveted Stretched Leather Belting Straps from 1 to 24 inches wide, which he will sell at city prices.
+March 4, 1857.-tf S O M E T H I N G N E W

+West End of Spring Creek Bridge, Cheapside, Bettefonte, Penn'a.
+The subscriber respectfully informs the public that he has just opened a Leather and Hide Store at his Tannery establishment, in Bellefonte, Centre county.
+Pa , where he will keep constantly on hand skins, Madras Boot Skins, Red Rouns and Pink Linings, Cape Bindings and Gai-ter Kid, Tanners Oil.
+ALSO: Plas-tering hair; Copper Rivets and Burrs; Thread, Bristles and sell at city prices.

+Wax, and all kinds of Tools, Lasts, &c., for Shoemakers TO MACHINISTS .- For the convenience of Ma shinists of all kinds he will keep on hand a good supply of Patent Riveted Stretched Leather Belt-Straps from 1 to 24 inches wide, which he will examine, and judge for yourselves.
+THOMAS BURNSIDE.
+Bellefome April 29, 1857-tf.